tdammers/sprinkles/README.md

   template file to use for this route.
 If none is given, the backend data is served as JSON, in raw form.
-- `static`, a boolean (`true` or `false`) that, if `true`, overrides the template and causes Templar to serve the raw file found under the `data.file` key as-is.
+- `static`, a boolean (`true` or `false`) that, if `true`, overrides the template and causes Sprinkles to serve the raw file found under the `data.file` key as-is.
 - `redirect`, defines a local URL to redirect to.
 - `required`, a list of backend data keys that need to be present.
 A missing